imoneoi/openchat/README.md

 - [ ] Trying LIMA dropout (to determine its usefulness)
 - [ ] Training larger LLaMA models (needs more computing power)
 - [ ] Support inference with 2x consumer GPUs

+## License
+Our weight license is subject to their corresponding base model.
+For example, OpenChat and OpenChat-8192 are the same as the model [License](https://github.com/facebookresearch/llama/blob/main/MODEL_CARD.md) of LLaMA for non-commercial use only, while OpenCoderPlus is under the [License](https://huggingface.co/blog/starcoder) of StarCoder.
+Furthermore, we should follow [Privacy Practices](https://chrome.google.com/webstore/detail/sharegpt-share-your-chatg/daiacboceoaocpibfodeljbdfacokfjb) of ShareGPT.
+The code is released under Apache License 2.0.

 ## Contact